jdsteinbach/wp-grunt/README.md

 ### `grunt build`

 The `build` task creates a streamlined deployable version of the theme.
 In a folder called `deploy` (which it creates), this task generates a copy of the theme (same folder name) containing only the necessary files needed for the theme itself.
 All CSS & JS files are minified, images are optimized, and node/bower/Grunt/Sass files are left out.
 It also creates a `.zip` copy of the theme for easier upload / transfer.

+## Path Forward

+There are probably some dependencies in package.json that are never referenced, as well as some Grunt tasks that are poorly written.
+If you can optimize things like that, please file and issue or create a pull